Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 - Other SOI Coaching Resources

-Special Olympics U.S. Southeast Swimming Invitational in Greensboro, NC
+Special Olympics U.S. Southeast Swimming Invitational in Greensboro

 Don’t miss the premier swim meet of the season!
 Featuring Special Olympics programs from the southeast U.S., competition will be exciting!
+This event will be held on Sunday, April 28, 2019.
 Please visit the Special Olympics U.S. Southeast Swimming Invitational web page for more detailed information.

 Colleen Gillan, Swimming SDT Director